13coles/13coles/README.md

 ## Hi there 👋 I'm Eric John Coles

 Welcome to my GitHub profile!
-I'm a passionate web developer with a strong foundation in back-end development, particularly with PHP and the Laravel framework.
+I'm a passionate web developer with a strong foundation in software development, particularly with PHP and the Laravel framework.
 I enjoy solving problems and building applications that provide value to users.
 I have a solid background in developing web-based systems and enjoy taking on new challenges to expand my skills.

 ### 🔭 I’m currently working on:
-- **Quiz-Application using LAN network**: A local network-based quiz system allowing real-time participation from connected devices.
-- **Sales and Supply Management System**: A robust system to manage product sales and supply chain operations efficiently.
-- **POS System using QR Code Scanner**: An easy-to-use point-of-sale system that integrates QR code scanning for faster transactions.
-- **Event Management System with SMS and Weather Forecast API**: A system that streamlines event management, including SMS notifications and weather forecasting for real-time updates.
-- **Smart Data Hub System**: A centralized data management solution for handling large volumes of data with efficiency.
+- **Math reviewer-Application**: Developed a Math Reviewer Application: A web-based platform designed to help students improve their learning with interactive quizzes.

 ### 🌱 I’m currently learning:
 - API Integration
+- Web Security and performance optimization
 - Full-stack development
 - Real-time data handling with AJAX requests
 - Continuous Integration & Deployment (CI/CD)

 ### 👯 I’m looking to collaborate on:
-- Web-based systems that involve data management, API integrations, and business processes automation.
+- Looking for collaborations on web-based systems that streamline data management, automate business processes, or integrate with real-time APIs.
-- Projects involving real-time communication and notifications.
+- Projects involving real-time communication and notification.
+- Projects that can help to community.

 ### 💬 Ask me about:
 - PHP, Laravel, JavaScript (AJAX, jQuery)